-14.1 Have there been any new regulatory or policy initiatives in your jurisdiction directly in response to the recent rise in global oil and gas prices (such as price caps, subsidies or a new focus on local sources of energy)?
+14.1 Have there been any new regulatory or policy initiatives in your jurisdiction directly in response to the continuing global concerns around higher oil and gas prices and energy security (such as price caps, subsidies or a new focus on local sources of energy)?

 The increase in global oil and gas prices has caused and continues to cause high increases in energy and food prices.
 In association with other factors that contribute to rising inflation, Mozambique has been suffering from shrinking investments and a consequent slowdown in the economy.

-For Mozambique in particular, the rise in the price of oil is causing serious repercussions for the fuel industry, going beyond the most critical aspects inherent to the fact and across the various industries that make up the economic framework of the country.
+For Mozambique in particular, the rise in the price of oil is causing serious repercussions for the fuel industry, going beyond the most critical aspects inherent to the fact, and across the various industries that make up the economic framework of the country.